jgod/ReaMIDI/README.md

 ## ReaMIDI

 These scripts work in Reaper 5 only.
-To use them you must put the ReaMIDI folder the Scripts folder of you REAPER resource path, which you can easily get to by running the action...
+To use them you must put the ReaMIDI folder the Scripts folder of your REAPER resource path, which you can easily get to by running the action...

 #####Show REAPER resource path in explorer